gregh3285/OptikEcho/README.md

 - The exciter waveform is sampled at 44.1 kHz.
 If you change the sample rate in VCV Rack to something other than than, that waveform is not resampled.

+- Changing Loop Model or Dispersion Enabled can put individual engines in a confused state with regard to pitch.
+It has to do with how the engine caches previous pitch and filter parameters.

 ### Context Menu

-There are two items:
+There are two items.

 - **Loop Model** which model to use.

-- **Dispersion** set whether is string dispersion enabled.
+- **Dispersion Enabled** set whether is string dispersion enabled.

 ## Credits